 • The name or symbol of the option

-• Strike price
+• The strike price

-• Whether you are buying or selling
+• Whether you’re buying or selling

 • The expiration month